‘Teen Mom 2’: Kailyn Forbids Javi From Being With Isaac After Scary Incident

 Later, when Kailyn Lowry arrived as Javi Marroquin’s home to pick up their son, Lincoln, Javi refused to release the little boy into her custody, saying he wanted to take him to get a haircut.
 Lowry agreed, but the two ended up sparring over the fact that Marroquin is no longer allowed to be alone with Isaac.
 Javi accused the Teen Mom 2 star of sabotaging his relationship with former step-son.
 However, Kailyn explained that she’s not the only one that made the decision, and that Isaac is also Jo’s son, and that Jo is uncomfortable with the amount of fighting that is going on around the little boy.

-Meanwhile, Teen Mom 2 fans now know that Kailyn Lowry and Javi Marroquin are how officially divorced, and have a custody agreement worked out.
-However, they are still going at it as Kailyn recently announced she was pregnant with her third child, and is refusing to reveal the identity of the baby’s father.
-Javi has stated that it is not his child, and that he is writing a book to share his side of the story when it comes to his relationship with Kailyn.
+Meanwhile, Teen Mom 2 fans now know that Kailyn Lowry and Javi Marroquin are how officially divorced and have a custody agreement worked out.
+However, they are still going at it as Kailyn recently announced she was pregnant with her third child and is refusing to reveal the identity of the baby’s father.
+Javi has stated that it is not his child, and he is writing a book to share his side of the story when it comes to his relationship with Kailyn.
 Currently, Lowry also has a protection order against Marroquin.

 It looks like Teen Mom 2 fans will just have to sit back and watch the drama unfold as Kailyn Lowry and Javi Marroquin figure out how to be civil to one another and co-parent their son, Lincoln, together.

-[Featured Image by MTV Networks]
+[Featured Image by MTV Television Network]